—Gain functionality and save on operating costs by reducing your pool’s depth

 To give everyone—particularly your little ones—more space to play in the pool and engage in water games, you need an area that’s less than 4 or 5 feet deep.
 The best pools to play in have plenty of space where swimmers can comfortably touch the bottom while keeping their heads above water.

 Better Games: Have you ever tried playing volleyball in a deep-end pool?
-One team will be playing volleyball, but the other team on the deep side will practically be forced into a virtual game of water polo.
+One team will be playing volleyball, but the one on the deep side will be forced into a virtual game of water polo.
 It won’t be a fair match!

 This is why most modern pools are designed as play or sports pools.
 These designs feature depth configurations ideal for families with kids, average-height adults, and swimmers who like to splash around in the water—without having to tread water in the deep end.